 We intend to build, launch and scale additional games in adjacent gaming segments using our skilled and experienced creative and technical experts many of who have worked on successful mobile games outside social casino.
-This includes expansion into new gaming categories such as action role-playing games, or RPG, casual casino, and hyper-casual to capture an increased share of the fast-growing mobile games market.
-We currently expect to open-beta launch our action RPG game, Undead World: Hero Survival, in the United States and Canadian markets during 2021, subject to market conditions.
-In addition, we expect to open-beta launch our new casual casino game, Project G, by the first half of 2022.
-We believe we can further leverage our existing content to grow in regions that share familiarity with our current content and gameplay features, such as Australia and Western Europe.
+This includes expansion into new casual gaming categories.
+We also aim to expand geographically with both existing and new content.
+For example, we believe we can further leverage our existing content to grow in regions that share familiarity with our current content and gameplay features, such as Australia and Western Europe.